KodeIva/Bootstrap-Portfolio/README.md

 ## Description

-This Bootstrap-Portfolio project represents my skills of using CSS framework - Boostrap.
-It includes examples of other smaller projects to show the usage .
+This Bootstrap-Portfolio project represents my ability in using CSS framework - Boostrap.
+It includes About section, Portfolio section with examples of other smaller projects and Skills section where I show skills that I would like to achieve.
-.

 ## Screenshots